 Note, however, that there is no option to filter those loans within the auto invest tool.
 You can only choose them while investing manually.

 If you want to have the option to exit your investments earlier than the end of the loan term, we suggest looking into platforms that offer a secondary market.
-You might also want to have a look at Mintos’ Invest and Access or Bondora’s Go and Grow, which allow you to sell the most of your investments instantly.
+You might also want to have a look at Mintos’ Invest and Access or Bondora’s Go and Grow, which allows you to sell the most of your investments instantly.

 Lenndy’s Customer Support